 Poets Reading the News is the groundbreaking literary journal for original poetry about current events.
 Launched in 2016 in Oakland, California, our publication provides breaking poetic-journalism coverage on a diverse range of critical contemporary issues - from gun violence to the Trump presidency, technology to #MeToo, Black Lives Matter to climate change.
 We also host workshops and events in the San Francisco Bay Area and beyond.

 We have an ongoing open call for poetry about current events.
-Topics of interest include but are not limited to politics, technology, climate change, world events, obituaries, gun violence, race, gender, immigration and cultural coverage.
+Topics of interest include - but are not limited to - politics, climate change, health, race, gender, technology, world events, obituaries, gun violence, immigration and cultural news.

-Before you submit, please review our submission guidelines.
+Before you submit, please review our full submission guidelines.

 One submission may be under review at a time; each submission can include up to three (3) poems.

-We particularly encourage writers of color, women writers, LGBTGI+ writers, emergent writers, and writers near and far to submit their work.
+We are committed to featuring essential voices that have been underrepresented throughout journalistic and poetic history.
+We particularly encourage writers of color, women writers, LGBTQI+ writers, emergent writers, low-income/no-income writers, and/or writers near and far to submit their writing.

 Thank you so much for sharing your writing with us.
 We look forward to reading your poetry!

 Poets Reading the News is the groundbreaking digital news platform for original poetry about current events - we call it journalism in verse.
 Launched in 2016 from our Oakland headquarters, our publication has provided breaking poetic-journalistic coverage on a diverse range of critical contemporary issues - from gun violence to the Trump presidency, technology to #MeToo, Black Lives Matter to climate change.
 Visit us at www.poetsreadingthenews.com